 - Stability.
 In an increasingly transient business environment, Burke, Warren has maintained unusual stability among its lawyers at all levels.
 Consistent with this overall experience, and undoubtedly as a result of all of the other factors discussed above, Burke, Warren has established an unusually successful track record of recruiting and, more importantly, retaining experienced lawyers.

-Burke, Warren is not the right firm for every experienced, productive lawyer looking for a new home.
-For those looking to maintain and build an entrepreneurial and middle market practice, however, the firm offers an unusually desirable opportunity.
+For those looking to maintain and build an entrepreneurial and middle market practice, Burke, Warren offers an unusually desirable opportunity.
 We would welcome the opportunity to discuss your practice and ours in more detail.
-If you believe our firm might be the right opportunity for you, please contact Jeff Warren at 312.840.7020 or email@example.com.
+If you believe our firm might be the right opportunity for you, please contact Jeff Warren at 312.840.7020 or firstname.lastname@example.org.